-The degrowth spectrum is composed of various strands, some more radical, others more reformist; these strands might be subdivided in various ways.
+The degrowth spectrum is composed of various strands, which might be subdivided in various ways.
 One account is provided by Ott (2012), who distinguishes four currents within the degrowth literature, three of which strive after reform of existing liberal democracies whereas the fourth aims at a fundamental institutional rupture.
 By comparison, Eversberg and Schmelzer (2017) in their empirical study among participants of the 2014 International Degrowth Conference delineate five currents with different foci of modernity critique.
-The more reformist strands aim to correct the hypertrophies of modernity (e.g. excessive rationalism, fixation on economic growth and technology), yet do not reject the existing institutions of liberal, capitalist democracies.
-For instance, Buch-Hansen (2014) argues that institutional diversity within capitalism should not be neglected: from this perspective, a degrowth economy will most likely emerge as a hybrid of existing and new institutional elements.
+The more reformist strands aim to correct the hypertrophies of modernity (e.g. excessive rationalism, fixation on economic growth and technology), yet do not reject the existing institutional diversity within capitalism should not be neglected: from this perspective, a degrowth economy will most likely emerge as a hybrid of existing and new institutional elements.

 By contrast, other strands issue a dire diagnosis of man's modern condition.
 In this section, we illustrate how some of these modernity critiques within the degrowth discourse may foster (often inadvertently) tendencies to undermine existing liberal democracies.
 For instance, Escobar (2015) explicitly combines a critique of liberal democracy with an overall critique of modernity.
 Consequently, he calls for "an entirely different logic of socio-natural life, indexed provisionally as non-liberal, non-capitalist, communal and relational", where the transition to this logic "will have to involve more radical questionings of growth, extractivism, and even modernity than ever before" (ibid: 460f.).
 In a similar way Trainer (2011: 71) asserts that "what is required is much greater social change than Western society has undergone in several hundred years".
-According to Eversberg and Schmelzer (2017), one important current within the degrowth movement are the "Sufficiency-oriented Critics of Civilization", who have given up on the project of modernity and long for a fundamental rebuilding of a spiritual, naturebased and more communal society: they articulate "a wholesale critique of civilization" (Eversberg and Schmelzer 2017: 22) and "advocate a return to the 'lifestyles of previous generations"; half of this current believes that "man should return to his (and her) natural place in the world" (ibid.: 11).
+According to Eversberg and Schmelzer (2017), one important current within the degrowth movement are the "Sufficiency-oriented Critics of Civilization", who have given up on the project of modernity and long for a fundamental rebuilding of a spiritual, nature-based and more communal society: they articulate "a wholesale critique of civilization" (Eversberg and Schmelzer 2017: 22) and "advocate a return to the 'lifestyles of previous generations"; these modernity-critics represent the second-largest cluster in the analysis, and half of the group believes that "man should return to his (and her) natural place in the world" (ibid.: 11).

 Radical critiques against scientific rationalism and technology also tend to call for fundamental institutional rupture.
 Consider Gorz's (whose influence on the degrowth movement "cannot be stressed enough", Muraca 2013: 162) critique of technology-based capitalism.
 Gorz (1980) denounces the current socio-technical configurations as "technofascism" (ibid: 17) and, specifically in the energy sector, as "electrofascism" (ibid.: 106).
 Hence, he contends that current institutions need to be transcended, that is, radically transformed in order to free people from this oppression.
-More recently, Samerski (2017) argues - based on Illich's modernity critique - that the degrowth movement should "seek deliberate limits to manipulative technologies in general, including digital devices and professional services"; to this aim, the degrowth movement should explicitly stress the "need to downscale institutions".
+The question is whether in the course of freeing them from oppression, they are not made unfree in other dimensions.
+More recently, Samerski (2016) argues - based on Illich's modernity critique - that the degrowth movement should "seek deliberate limits to manipulative technologies in general, including digital devices and professional services"; to this aim, the degrowth movement should explicitly stress the "need to downscale institutions".